Try Kart Racing without all the upfront expense!

 Our Arrive and Drive program allows you to drive one of our prepared karts.
 Instead of investing in a kart, tools, spare parts, not to mention the time spent on maintenance, you can simply drive.
 We start all drivers on a 4-cycle kart, and have options for moving up to faster classes as your skills improve.
-A&D does not provide coaching or pit repair services, however we will help you as much as possible.
+A&D does not provide coaching or pit repair services, however we do have coaching available for an additional fee, and we will help you as much as possible.

 Lets get this out of the way first.
-A&D starts at $275 for a 4-cycle kart.
+A&D starts at $275 for a 4-cycle Cadet kart.
 We provide basic safety gear (helmet, gloves, neck protector, chest protector for under 13) kart, all the consumables (fuel, tires, oil), we help get you setup for weigh in and basically try and have everything set for you to go on race day.
 You provide either driving suit, or long legged pants (must touch shoes), closed toe shoes, and a denim or leather jacket.
 If you wish to use your own helmet, it is REQUIRED that it be a full face, non-modular helmet, it will be inspected to ensure it complies with current rules at the track, and is safe to use for Karting.
 NO OPEN FACE HELMETS!
-You also pay all club fees (depends on class and age, $25 or $55 as of 2021), and for any repairs needed due to accident.
+You also pay all club fees (depends on class and age, $25 or $55 as of 2022), and for any repairs needed due to accident.
+MKA is a membership based club, therefore you should check if you need to become a member of the club, this is outside of our control, and if you’re going to race regularly, you will want a full or family membership!
 Faster karts cost more, and require more skill, currently we have limited availability on these.

 How a normal race day goes:

-- 9:30 am – Sign your waiver, pay your entry fee, and attend drivers meeting.
+- 8:30 am – Attend MKA drivers meeting.
 This is MANDITORY to drive one of our karts.
 If you are doing a test drive, special circumstances may apply, feel free to ask.

-- 11:00 am – Generally heat racing starts between 11:00 am and 11:30.
+- 9:00 am – 10:00 am – Generally heat racing starts between 9:00 am and 10:00.
 We’ll help provide support between races.
 Be prepared, things will be VERY hectic.
 Try and be patient, as a lot happens!
 MKA runs 3-4 qualifier heats.
 Remember to hydrate, and try to eat fruits and other healthy snacks!
+Avoid processed sugars (Candy, soda pop, energy drinks) They actually will hinder your performance.

 - End of day – Podiums, tear down track, sign back kart (we’ll go over a check list to ensure everything is good, or if something needs attention, that we know what needs to be fixed/maintained)